jarun/nnn/misc/CONTRIBUTING.md

 `nnn` follows the Linux kernel coding style closely.
 The C source code uses TABs and the plugins use 4 spaces for indentation.

-Changes should not break the patch framework.
-Please run `make checkpatches` before raising a PR.
+- Code changes should not break the patch framework.
+Please run `make checkpatches` to ensure.
+- Run `make shellcheck` if adding/modifying plugins.

-CI runs `shellcheck` on plugins.
-Please watch out for any failures if you are modifying/adding a plugin.
+CI runs patch framework sanity test and `shellcheck`.
+Please watch out for any failures after raising the PR.

 ## Resources
 The [wiki](https://github.com/jarun/nnn/wiki/Developer-guides) has some resources for developers you might be interested in: building, debugging...